Obituary: Lonnie Ray Stacy

 The funeral will be 1:00 pm Friday at Leavitt Funeral Home, Belpre with Pastors Mark Eaton, Eric Leeson and Charles Kiser officiating.

-Burial will be at Fairveiw Memory Gardens with full military honors by American Legion Post #15.
+Burial will be at Fairview Memory Gardens with full military honors by American Legion Post #15.

-Visitation will be from 5 - 8 on Thursday and for one hour prior to the service.
+Visitation will be from 5 - 8 on Thursday and for one hour prior to the service on Friday.